-Alongside traditional financial and economic analyses, the investment manager or sub-advisor assesses the potential impacts of material environmental, social and governance (ESG) factors on a company, which the investment manager or sub-advisor believes provide a measure of the company's sustainability.
-In analyzing ESG factors, the investment manager or sub-advisor assesses whether a company's practices pose a material financial risk or opportunity.
-Consideration of ESG factors and risks is only one component of the investment manager's assessment of eligible investments and may not be a determinative factor in the investment manager or sub-advisor's final decision on whether to invest in a security.
+Alongside traditional financial and economic analyses, the investment manager assesses the potential impacts of material environmental, social and governance (ESG) factors on a company, which the investment manager believes provide a measure of the company's sustainability.
+In analyzing ESG factors, the investment manager assesses whether a company's practices pose a material financial risk or opportunity.
+Consideration of ESG factors and risks is only one component of the investment manager's assessment of eligible investments and may not be a determinative factor in the investment manager's final decision on whether to invest in a security.
 In addition, the weight given to ESG factors may vary across types of investments, industries, regions and issuers and ESG factors and weights considered may change over time.
 The investment manager does not assess every investment for ESG factors and, when it does, not every ESG factor may be identified or evaluated.

-Exclusion from Commodity Pool Operator Definition
+Exclusion of Investment Manager from Commodity Pool Operator Definition

-An exclusion from the definition of "commodity pool operator" (CPO) under the Commodity Exchange Act (CEA) and the rules of the Commodity Futures Trading Commission (CFTC) has been claimed with respect to the Fund and, therefore, neither the Fund nor any person deemed to operate the Fund is subject to CFTC registration or regulation as a CPO.
+With respect to the Fund, the investment manager has claimed an exclusion from the definition of "commodity pool operator" (CPO) under the Commodity Exchange Act (CEA) and the rules of the Commodity Futures Trading Commission (CFTC) and, therefore, is not subject to CFTC registration or regulation as a CPO.
+In addition, with respect to the Fund, the investment manager is relying upon a related exclusion from the definition of "commodity trading advisor" (CTA) under the CEA and the rules of the CFTC.

-The terms of the CPO exclusion require the Fund, among other things, to adhere to certain limits on its investments in commodity futures, commodity options and swaps, which in turn include non-deliverable currency forward contracts, as further described in the Fund's Statement of Additional Information.
-Because the Fund intends to comply with the terms of the CPO exclusion, the Fund may, in the future, need to adjust its investment strategies, consistent with its investment goal, to limit its investments in these types of instruments.
+The terms of the CPO exclusion require the Fund, among other things, to adhere to certain limits on its investments in commodity futures, commodity options and swaps, which in turn include non-deliverable currency forward contracts, as further described in the Fund's Statement of Additional Information (SAI).
+Because the investment manager and the Fund intend to comply with the terms of the CPO exclusion, the Fund may, in the future, need to adjust its investment strategies, consistent with its investment goal, to limit its investments in these types of instruments.
 The Fund is not intended as a vehicle for trading in the commodity futures, commodity options, or swaps markets.
-The CFTC has neither reviewed nor approved reliance on these exclusions, or the Fund, its investment strategies or this prospectus.
+The CFTC has neither reviewed nor approved the investment manager's reliance on these exclusions, or the Fund, its investment strategies or this prospectus.